 Between March and October, newly laid turf should be watered profusely within 30 minutes of installation.
 This watering must be repeated daily until the turf has fully established (usually about a month).
 In general at least 2 hours per day of constant watering over the entire new lawn will be imperative.
 The drier and windier the weather, the more water is needed.
 If there are any signs of the turf drying out (including gaps between the turves, browning etc), water it profusely immediately.

-Ground preparation is essential if you are to obtain satisfactory results: Take up any existing lawn, rotavate or dig over the soil to a depth of 4 - 6 inches, remove any debris - sticks, stones, weeds etc, then level and smooth the soil by raking it.
+Ground preparation is essential if you are to obtain satisfactory results: Take up any existing lawn, rotavate or dig over the soil to a depth of 4 - 6 inches, remove any debris, sticks, stones, weeds etc, then level and smooth the soil by raking it.

-Step 2 - Measuring & Ordering Turf
+Measuring and Ordering Turf

 Measure your proposed lawn area accurately in square metres, square yards or square feet - or use our simple measurement calculator.
 Then order your turf from Somergreen Turf - ideally be ready to lay the Turf within 48 hours of delivery.